justinmayer/tacklebox/ReadMe.md

 Modules, plugins, and themes are enabled via the configuration file at: `~/.config/fish/config.fish`

-The following additions to that file represent a minimal configuration that includes no external repositories and does not enable any modules or plugins:
+Adding the following line to the above file will create a minimal configuration that includes no external repositories and does not enable any modules or plugins:

     source ~/.tacklebox/tacklebox.fish